-NUCLEIC ACID THERAPEUTICS AND THE fimaNAC DELIVERY TECHNOLOGY
+NUCLEIC ACID THERAPEUTICS AND THE fima NAC DELIVERY TECHNOLOGY

-PCI Biotech's nucleic acid therapeutics program (fimaNAc) aims at improving the efficacy of novel nucleic acid based therapies.
-The fimaNAc technology addresses a main hurdle in the development of nucleic acid based therapies: Sufficient release of the encapsulated therapeutics inside the targeted cells.
+PCI Biotech's nucleic acid therapeutics program (fima NAc) aims at improving the efficacy of novel nucleic acid based therapies.
+The fima NAc technology addresses a main hurdle in the development of nucleic acid based therapies: Sufficient release of therapeutics inside the targeted cells.
 The therapeutic molecules are, due to their size and charge, notoriously difficult to deliver in large payloads inside cells.
-Nucleic acids are in most cells taken up by endocytosis, but are then trapped in endosomes, constituting a barrier severely limiting the therapeutic effect that can be achieved.
-Thus, nucleic acids are very good candidates for enhancement by an endosomal release technology like fimaNAc, and preclinical experiments have shown that fimaNAc can give a substantial improvement in the effect of very important classes of nucleic acids such as oligonucleotides and mRNA.
+Nucleic acids are in most cells taken up by endocytosis, but are then trapped in endosomes, constituting a barrier severely limiting the achievable therapeutic effect.
+Thus, nucleic acids are very good candidates for enhancement by an endosomal release technology like fima NAc, and preclinical experiments have shown that fima NAc can give a substantial improvement in the effect of very important classes of nucleic acids such as oligonucleotides and mRNA.
 Nucleic acid therapeutics are widely acknowledged to have a large potential as therapeutic agents, and numerous clinical trials with nucleic acid therapeutics are underway.
 The commercial exploitation of most such drugs has been hampered by the lack of technologies for efficient delivery of the therapeutic molecules to their molecular targets inside cells.
-PCI Biotech's fimaNAc drug delivery technology has the potential to address this issue, as demonstrated in numerous preclinical models.
+PCI Biotech's fima NAc drug delivery technology has the potential to address this issue, as demonstrated in numerous preclinical models.